 Supporting Māori students to become our future engineers.

 Targeted to a Māori student in their first year of a four-year Bachelor of Engineering degree (B.E ., or B.Eng).
-The scholarship comprises of an annual scholarship award of $5,000 and a paid summer internship (with HERA) over four years.
+The scholarship comprises of an annual scholarship award of $10,000 and help with securing internships, tutoring or counselling if required.

 We believe having genuine interactions with young Māori and their unique view on the world is very important for the future of our industry.
 And, we want to actively extend our industry’s capacity by creating a more diverse and attractive industry that Kiwi’s work with – and for.